Kurt Bøgh

 Kurt Bøgh (circa.1943 – 20 August 2011) was an international speedway rider from Denmark.
 He was a member of the Denmark national speedway team.

 Speedway career

-Kurt Bøgh won four silver medals and three bronze medals during the Danish Individual Speedway Championship in 1966, 1967, 1968, 1970, 1971, 1973 and 1974.
+Bøgh won four silver medals and three bronze medals during the Danish Individual Speedway Championship in 1966, 1967, 1968, 1970, 1971, 1973 and 1974.

-He won a silver medal during the Speedway World Pairs Championship in the 1973 Speedway World Pairs Championship.
+Bøgh won a silver medal during the Speedway World Pairs Championship in the 1973 Speedway World Pairs Championship.

-Bøgh together with his younger brother Ernst Bøgh was instrumental in helping to form the Holsted Speedway Klub in 1974.
+Bøgh, together with his younger brother Ernst Bøgh, was instrumental in helping to form the Holsted Speedway Klub in 1974.
 The pair rode for the club in the Danish Speedway League.

-Unlike the top Danes of the era he did not ride in the British leagues despite an attempt by Oxford Cheetahs to sign him in 1968 as a replacement for broken leg victim Arne Pander.
+Unlike the top Danes of the era, Bøgh did not ride in the British leagues despite an attempt by Oxford Cheetahs to sign him in 1968 as a replacement for broken leg victim Arne Pander.